joshtanenbaum/workshop-frontend-framework/README.md

 Next, we'll call our movie API within this function, with the `val` query.
 We'll use Axios, a simple and widely-used promise-based HTTP client for API.

-Throw this line into your index.html along with the other scripts!
+Throw this line into your index.html BEFORE your other scripts!
 We'll avoid having to install axios using npm/yarn this way.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/axios/dist/axios.min.js"></script>